emqx/cloud-docs/en_US/connect_to_deployments/golang_sdk.md

-# Connect to the deployment using the go SDK
+# Connect to the deployment using Go SDK

-This paper mainly introduces how to use the `paho.mqtt.golang` Library in go project to realize the functions of connecting, subscribing, sending, and receiving messages between an mqtt client and an mqtt server.
+This article guides you to use the `paho.mqtt.golang` Library in go project to realize the functions of connecting, subscribing, sending, and receiving messages between a MQTT client and a MQTT broker.

 [Go](https://go.dev/) it's Google Developed a programming language with strong static type, compilation type, parallel style, and garbage collection function. `paho.mqtt.golang` is an mqtt library, which provides a simple API for connecting to the mqtt server and sending and receiving messages in the go project.

 ## Preconditions

-The deployment has been created.
-You can view the connection-related information under the deployment overview.
-At the same time, you can use "Online Test" to test the connection to the mqtt server first.
+You can view the connection-related information under the deployment overview after deployment has been created.

 The project uses go version 1.15.13 for development and testing.
 The following commands can be used to confirm the go version.